dasic002/GameOfKings/README.md

 ### Code

 - Media Query based on aspect ratio found in this article [The Complete guide to CSS Media Queries by PolyPane](https://polypane.app/blog/the-complete-guide-to-css-media-queries/#:~:text=taller%20than%201600px.-,Aspect%20ratio,%2Daspect%2Dratio%20media%20features.).

+- Guidance on creating a nav menu toggle [using JavaScript](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp).

+- Reference on methods to distinguish clickable elements in the eventListener. [getAttribute()](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) and [includes()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes).

+- References on finding and manipulating array entries using [indexOf()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf), as well as pop(), push(), shift(), unshift(), slice() and splice().

+- JavaScript guidance for [moving an array entry to another position](https://www.geeksforgeeks.org/how-to-move-an-array-element-from-one-array-position-to-another-in-javascript/?ref=lbp), used for manipulating player's card hand when shuffling their position at the start or when they are swapped for something picked from the table.

+- JavaScript code to find duplicates in an array, copied from [Checking for duplicate strings in JavaScript array](https://stackoverflow.com/questions/49215358/checking-for-duplicate-strings-in-javascript-array).

+- JavaScript guidance on [setTimout()](https://www.w3schools.com/js/js_timing.asp) function to create the countdown to reveal and for the bell/knocking button.

+- How to prevent buttons placed inside a form element from refreshing the page using [type="button"](https://stackoverflow.com/questions/7803814/how-can-i-prevent-refresh-of-page-when-button-inside-form-is-clicked) attribute in button HTML element.

+- Inspiration for the function of the add Bot player buttons, using the [onclick attribute](https://www.w3schools.com/howto/howto_html_clear_input.asp) to trigger a function.

+- Guidance to position the navigation buttons in How To Play section [using CSS](https://www.w3schools.com/howto/howto_css_center_button.asp).

+- Guidance to generate the CSS to style the elements as cards, using multiple backgrounds and transforming them to build the look of the cards to minimise the image file size [MDN background](https://developer.mozilla.org/en-US/docs/Web/CSS/background).

 <!-- - CSS and HTML code for the nav bar in the header was originally taken from the [Love Running walkthrough project](https://github.com/dasic002/Love-Running), then CSS was altered for the intended look.
 - CSS and HTML code for the function of expanding and collapsing of project snippets sourced from [Web mdn docs references for the pseudo :checked](https://developer.mozilla.org/en-US/docs/Web/CSS/:checked).